restful-ma/rest-ruler/README.md

 ## Design Rules

-Descriptions of the implemented design rules can be found in our [rule documentation](./docs/rules/readme.md).
+Descriptions of the implemented design rules can be found in our [rule documentation](./docs/rules/README.md).

 ## Project Architecture

-A detailed description of the project and implemented components can be found in [Architecture](./cli/README.md).
+A detailed description of the project and implemented components can be found in the [architecture documentation](./docs/architecture.md).

 ## General Usage Instructions